Canada Bay Quilters launched on Great Northern Peninsula

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on March 12, 2015, in Art, Business, Community Economic Development, Heritage, History, Tradition and tagged art, Craft, Great Northern Peninsula, Grenfell, learning vacation, quilt, tourism, Workshop.
+Posted on March 12, 2015, in Art, Business, Community Economic Development, Culture, History, Tourism and tagged art, Craft, Great Northern Peninsula, Grenfell, learning vacation, quilt, Tourism, Workshop.
 Bookmark the permalink.
 Leave a comment.